TuftsUniversity/tufts-alma-add-stat-category-type-mapping/README.md

 The file should have two lines:

-  - username="<an Alma username that has the General System administrator role>"
+  - username="an Alma username that has the General System administrator role"
   - password="password for that user"

 The script will input this table and enter each value pair in the Add Row pop up iteratively.